Updated: Feb 28

 If there’s something you’ve been thinking about investing in but are having a hard time taking the leap, I would encourage you to imagine how your business will be different after you’ve made the investment.

-These are just six lessons I’ve learned running my online business this past year.
+These are just seven lessons I’ve learned running my online business this past year.
 It has been a work in progress and I am always grateful to be able to do what I love each day.
 My final piece of advice would be to look to those who are ahead of you in your industry for guidance.
 Chances are they’ve been where you are and are more than happy to share their own advice with you.
 The best part about running an online business is the community at large.
 You can connect with others in business just like you, forge meaningful connections with clients and customers, and grow your business all from the comfort of your living room.